 discount % = discounted price / regular price - 1

-The formulas display a discount percent as a negative value because the new discounted price is smaller than the old regular price.
-To output the result as a positive number, wrap the formulas into the ABS function.
-For example:
+A discount percent is displayed as a negative value because the new discounted price is smaller than the initial price.
+To output the result as a positive number, nest formulas inside the ABS function like we did in the previous example:

-If some of the original values are represented by negative numbers, the above formulas won't work.
-A common workaround is to make the denominator in the first formula positive.
-For this, use the ABS function:
+If some of your values are represented by negative numbers, the traditional percent difference formula will work incorrectly.
+A commonly accepted solution is to make the denominator a positive number with the help of the ABS function.

 Note.
 Although this ABS adjustment is technically correct, the formula may produce misleading results in case the original value is negative and new value is positive, and vice versa.

-As you see, calculating percent change in Excel is very easy.
+That's how to calculate a percent increase or decrease in Excel.
 For hands-on experience, you are welcome to download our sample workbook below.
 I thank you for reading and hope to see you on our blog next week!

 Table of contents